delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 # Resource: <resource name> delphix_vdb

-The VDB resource allows the provisioning, updation and deletion of a Delphix virtual database infrastructure (VDB).
-However, update is not supported for all parameters, the ones supported is mentioned below.
+In Delphix terminology, a VDB is a database provisioned from either a dSource or another VDB which is a full read/write copy of the source data.
+A VDB is created and managed by the Delphix Continuous Data Engine.

+The VDB resource allows terraform to CREATE (also known as Provision), READ, UPDATE and DELETE Delphix Virtual Databases (VDB).
+Update operation does not support all VDB parameters.
+The supported parameters are listed below.

 ## Example Usage
 Provisioning can be done in 2 methods, provision by snapshot and provision by timestamp.